Shlomo Avineri: Ideas

-Avineri has written extensively in the history of political philosophy, especially on the political thought of Karl Marx, Georg Wilhelm Friedrich Hegel, and on the early Zionist political theories of Moses Hess and Theodor Herzl.
-He has also written numerous books and articles on Middle Eastern affairs and international affairs.
+Avineri wrote extensively on the history of political philosophy, especially on the political thought of Karl Marx, Georg Wilhelm Friedrich Hegel, and on the early Zionist political theories of Moses Hess and Theodor Herzl.
+He also wrote numerous books and articles on Middle Eastern affairs and international affairs.

 Avineri contributed in revising Hegel's political thought and showing Hegel's pluralism.
 Avineri was also involved in the debate over the dissolution of the Soviet Union.
-He argued that it was the pre-capitalist structure of 1917 Russia, as well as the strong authoritarian traditions of the Russian state and its weak civil society, which pushed the Soviet revolution towards its repressive development.

-His recent intellectual biography of Herzl shows how developments in his native Austro-Hungarian Empire, rather than the Dreyfus Affair in France, convinced Herzl of the failure of Jewish emancipation in Europe and of the need to find a political solution for the Jews, based on national self-determination, outside of Europe.
+He argued that it was the pre-capitalist structure of 1917 Russia, as well as the strong authoritarian traditions of the Russian state and its weak civil society, that pushed the October Revolution towards its repressive development.
+His intellectual biography of Herzl shows how developments in his native Austro-Hungarian Empire, rather than the Dreyfus Affair in France, convinced Herzl of the failure of Jewish emancipation in Europe and of the need to find a political solution for the Jews, based on national self-determination, outside of Europe.

-His work has appeared in Dissent, Foreign Affairs, and The New York Review of Books.
-He frequently contributes Op-eds to Haaretz.
-He is a member of the Editorial Board of the Jewish Review of Books.
+His work appeared in Dissent, Foreign Affairs, and The New York Review of Books.
+He frequently contributed op-eds to Haaretz.
+He was a member of the editorial board of the Jewish Review of Books.
+Eulogising Avineri, Colette Avital wrote: "During the last year of his life, after the 2022 elections that empowered parties of the extreme right, [he] chose to analyze that phenomenon within a broader, global context, highlighting the ongoing crises of many Western democracies.
+He emphasized the breakdown of traditional political parties and the rise of populist right-wing ones.
+Even though circumstances vary from country to country, according to [Avineri], the common denominator for their downfall was their failure to adapt to changing conditions, mass immigration, and social media, which enables populist politicians to reach the masses in a way they could not in the past."

 Positions held

-He served as Director of Eshkol Research Institute (1971–74); Dean of Faculty of Social Sciences (1974–76); Director-General of the Ministry of Foreign Affairs (1976–77); and Director of the Institute for European Studies at the Hebrew University (1997–2002).
+Avineri served as director of the Eshkol Research Institute (1971–1974), dean of Faculty of Social Sciences (1974–1976), director-general of the Ministry of Foreign Affairs (1976–1977), and director of the Institute for European Studies at the Hebrew University (1997–2002).